guillermooo/sublime-undocs/source/extensibility/plugins.rst

 *************

 In order to write plugins, you must be able to program in Python_.
-Sublime Text uses Python 3.
+At the time of this writing, Sublime Text used Python 3.

 .. _Python: http://www.python.org